macro10/blog/README.md

 # Blog Application

-A full-stack blog application that allows users to create, manage, and share blog posts.
+A full-stack blog application that allows users to create and manage blog posts.
 This project was developed as part of the [Full Stack Open](https://fullstackopen.com/) course by the University of Helsinki, with additional modifications and improvements.

 ## Features